 In our household, this Lebanese rice has been lovingly named, “dirty rice.”
 It is more properly known throughout the Middle East as hashweh, which literally means stuffing or stuffed.

-The gist: medium-grain rice, loaded with ground or minced beef (or lamb), lots of toasted nuts and dried fruit (I used raisins).
-What makes it extra special are the layers of flavor you get in each bite, thanks to aromatics and sweet, earthy spices—top of the list: allspice.
+Hashweh is a one-pot rice dish, loaded with ground or minced beef (or lamb), lots of toasted nuts and dried fruit like raisins.
+It is anything but bland.
+Expect layers of flavor in each bite, thanks to aromatics and warm Middle Eastern spices like cinnamon and allspice.

 This Lebanese rice pilaf called hashweh is not your ordinary rice.
 Loaded with lean ground beef, toasted nuts, raisins.
 Seasoned to perfection!
 See step-by-step photos below the recipe